sjl/.plan/README.markdown

 Imported a couple of contributed patches to `hg-prompt`.
 I'm glad people still find it useful.
 Also took the time to port the documentation to `d` because it was using some Python wiki bullshit thing before.

+Did some more work on The Data Compression Book.
+Wrote up a little `main` skeleton for the binaries.
+Might use this as an excuse to try out subtask-style interfaces in Adopt.
+I think it'll work, but I haven't actually tried it yet.